(Sunday) Kid Friendly Factor –

 Some of the dishes might be spicy for younger kids but that is to be expected in an Indian restaurant.
 But overall, there were a few non-spicy dishes, so everyone should be able to have a great meal with good variety.

 The Song of India has several vegan dishes on the menu as well.
-As compared to vegetarians, vegans would definitely have less choice, but they’re happy to suggest suitable dishes, so if you’re unsure just ask.
+As compared to vegetarians, vegans would have less choice, but the staff at The Song of India are happy to suggest suitable dishes, so if you’re unsure just ask.